The top useful and free marketing research insights for small business

 And do what you say you are going to do.

 You don’t have to be a well-known brand, with oodles of money to experience brand trust success or failure.
 It’s more important than ever during the pandemic (and recovery), as people are making buying decisions based on how YOU have handled yourselves.
 Whether you are a B2B or B2C company, prospective employees will ask – what did you do to support your staff during COVID?
-What are you doing in 2021?
+What are you doing this year?
 Longtime customers will ask – tell me what steps you’re taking to impact diversity and inclusion.
 This isn’t just about selling widgets and services!

 Gartner’s Definition of Brand Trust